Join the Movement - Sign the Delay Manifesto 📑

 Let’s talk about periods.

-This is Betsy from the PYE team.
+This is Abby from the PYE team.
 We didn’t let Chris write this one, although I know that awkward topics are no big deal to him.
-We recently had an OB/GYN ask us about the best period tracking apps that she can recommend to young patients.
+We had an OB/GYN ask us about the best period-tracking apps that she could recommend to young patients.
 This isn’t the first time we’ve received this question.

 To begin, we were surprised at how much other baggage comes with some of the more popular period tracking apps.
 I guess it’s no surprise – if you’re tracking your period as an adult, then you’re probably also interested in sex and fertility.
 But then there were the chat features on these apps and this is where it got really explicit.
 No surprise!
 Anonymous sharing is often raw and extreme.